-A. WHY WOULD I WANT TO WORK WITH OUTSIDE SOURCES?
+WHY WOULD I WANT TO WORK WITH OUTSIDE SOURCES?

-Outside sources, meaning non-Yale based coffers, may provide an alternative funding source for your project.
-As a complement to or instead of using traditional University (see Section I of this guidebook), intra-student group (see Section II of this guidebook), and inter-student group fundraising (see Section III of this guidebook), you may decide to solicit sources outside of Yale.
+Non-Yale based sources may provide an alternative funding source for your project.
+As a complement to or instead of using traditional University, group and inter-student group fundraising, you may decide to solicit sources outside of Yale.
 Working with sources outside of Yale may provide you with resources that you may otherwise not have been able to tap.
 By doing so, you may be able to increase the overall success of your project.

-B. IN WHAT WAYS MAY I WORK WITH OUTSIDE SOURCES?
+IN WHAT WAYS MAY I WORK WITH OUTSIDE SOURCES?